johnfn/chrome-whitelist/readme.md

 * Navigate to the extension and load it.
 * Done

-One day, when I feel like wasting $5 I may put it on the extension store.
+One day, when I feel like wasting $5 I may put it on the extension store (did you know putting stuff in the extension store costs $5?
+Yup.).
 That day is not today.

+## Todo

+* Visual interface for unblocked sites (right now it's just an array in javascript)
+* On/off switch.
+(Right now, the only way to turn it off is to disable the extension...heh.
+* Some sort of counter to show how productive you've been.
+Instead of negativity, have somrt sort of positive "you've spent 5 hours being productive today!
+Look how productive you've been over the week..."